BHUTAN TOUR AGENCY

 Tentative Dates:

-Punakha is located in the western part of Bhutan is the winter home of the Je Khenpo, the Chief Abbot of Bhutan.
-Punakha has been of critical importance since the time of Zhabdrung Ngawang Namgyel in the 17th century.
+Punakha, situated in the western part of Bhutan, serves as the winter residence of the Je Khenpo, Bhutan’s Chief Abbot, and holds immense historical significance dating back to the era of Zhabdrung Ngawang Namgyel in the 17th century.

-During 17th century Bhutan was invaded several times by Tibetan forces seeking to seize a very precious relic, the Ranjung Kharsapani.
-Zhabdrung Ngawang Namgyal led the Bhutanese to victory over the Tibetans and to commemorate the triumph he introduced the Punakha Drubchen.
-Since then Punakha Drubchen (also known as Puna Drubchen) became the annual festival of Punakha Dzongkhag.
+In the 17th century, Bhutan faced multiple invasions by Tibetan forces aiming to seize the revered relic, the Ranjung Kharsapani.
+Zhabdrung Ngawang Namgyel led the Bhutanese to victory against the Tibetans, commemorating this triumph by initiating the Punakha Drubchen.
+Ever since, the Punakha Drubchen (also known as Puna Drubchen) has evolved into an annual festival in Punakha Dzongkhag.

-The Paro Festival is held every spring and is one of the most colorful and significant events in Paro Dzongkhag (district).
+The Paro Festival, an annual event held every spring, stands as one of the most vibrant and culturally significant gatherings in Paro Dzongkhag (district).

 The Paro Fesatival is held every spring and is one of the most colorful and significant events in Paro Dzongkhag (district).